microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 2. When prompted, sign in by using the **jane.doe** Fabrikam Azure AD user account.

-3. Once signed in, select the **Jane Fabrikam** icon in the upper right corner of the Application Access Panel page and, in the drop-down menu, select **Contoso**.
+3. Once signed in, select the **Jane Fabrikam** icon in the upper right corner of the Application Access Panel page and, in the drop-down menu, select **Switch organization**.

+4. Select the **Contoso** Organization.

 4. On the **Apps** page of the **Application Access Panel**, select the **APP1 Default Web Site** icon.
 This will automatically open a new browser tab displaying the Default Web Site page on APP1.